computationalAstroUAM/resources/steps2github.md

 `git push origin feature`

-Alternatively, you can merge the changes with the master branch first, and then push:
+Alternatively, you can merge the changes with the main branch first, and then push:

 ```
-    git checkout master
+    git checkout main
     git merge feature
-    git push origin master
+    git push origin main
 ```

 ## Submit a Pull Request

 When you are ready to update the main a repository code, go to your GitHub repository page, click "New pull request" to create a Pull Request from your latest commit.
-It will be applied by someone with administrator master version  rights after review.
+It will be applied by someone with administrator main version  rights after review.